|

 That wraps up this week's edition of the VK7 Amateur Radio News.
 We hope you found it informative and enjoyable?

 You've been listening to VK7WI, or if youâ€Öve just tuned in, you've just missed our live broadcast.
-But donâ€Öt worry if itâ€Ös not Tuesday night then you can catch the rebroadcast on Tuesday night at 8:00pm on repeaters VK7RAA in Northern VK7 and VK7RHT and UHFCB24 in the South.
+But donâ€Öt worry if itâ€Ös not Tuesday night then you can catch the rebroadcast on Tuesday night at 8:00pm on repeaters VK7RAA in Northern VK7 and VK7RHT and UHFCB24 and HFCB24 in the South.

 We encourage you to share your news, stories, and updates with us.
 Email your contributions to vk7arnews(at)gmail.com.